crusher-dev/crusher/README.md

 ```

 You can run tests locally on your machine to debug.
 Run it on our cloud for faster execution.
 Reference: [Getting Started](https://docs.crusher.dev/getting-started/create-your-first-test#using-cli) | [What is Crusher](https://docs.crusher.dev/getting-started/what-is-crusher)

 ## 👨🏽‍💻 Features

-Crusher has a lot of features, some of the major ones are
 - 👨🏽‍💻 **Test using low-code:** Create tests using our customized recorder based on chromium
 - 📇 **Use code files:** Better APIs and more control with playwright APIs
 - 🔋 **All major browsers supported:**